SMC-TDT/RS_monitor/2019_version/readme.md

 - [optparse](https://cran.r-project.org/web/packages/optparse/index.html)

-# Configuration (RS_readLOG_config.R)
+# Configuration

 The following parameters may be modified in the *USER SETTINGS* section of the *RS_readLOG_config.R* file:

-- path_in: input path where log files are stored; the storage must follow the structure: path_in/YYYY/MM/
+- *path_in*: input path where log files are stored; the storage must follow the structure: path_in/YYYY/MM/
-- path_out: output path where output file will be stored
+- *path_out*: output path where output file will be stored
-- fname_out: output file; all sonde data entries are accumulated in this file.
+- *fname_out*: output file; all sonde data entries are accumulated in this file.

 The *DEFAULT METADATA* section of the *RS_readLOG_config.R* file includes variables and parameters specific to the parsing process and the particular structure of the log files.
 Do not modify it unless strictly necessary due to a major change in the log files (name, structure, content).
 It can also be modified if the error list needs to be updated (*msg_err* variable list).